Jayesh Radadiya: Early life and education

 Jayesh was born on 20 December 1981 in Jam Kandorna village of Rajkot district in Gujarat state of India to a Gujarati Patidar family, Vitthalbhai Radadiya and Chetna Ben.
 His parents had 4 sons namely Vaibhav, Jayesh, and Kalpesh - Lalit (Twins) of which Vaibhav and Kalpesh died in young age.
 Jayesh holds a degree of BE Civil from M.S.
 University.
-He married Mitalben and the couple have a son Mahik and daughter Krishna.
+He married Mital and the couple have a son Mahik and daughter Krishna.

 Political career

 Jayesh has started his political career since his college days in M.S.
 University where he was elected as a General Secretary of the M.S.
 University Students Union, a statutory corporate body of the students in India.
 In 2009, he was elected as MLA from the Dhoraji constituency and represented the Indian National Congress.
 In 2012 he won the assembly elections from Jetpur on Congress ticket.
 But, he and his father then resigned in 2013 from Congress and joined BJP.
 In 2013, he was re-elected as MLA in a by-poll representing Bharatiya Janata Party from the Jetpur.
-He won from Jetpur again in 2017 and was made a minister by Chief Minister Rupani.
+He won from Jetpur again in 2017 and was made a minister by Chief Minister Vijay Rupani.